INSTALLATION AND EXHIBITION.

 As the night fades Button Pond girl watches as crawling insects and hovering fireflies with their captured light from reflected buttons, emerge from the black sticky pool.
 Mysterious spirits mingle with trees, plants, animals and water.
 Around the edge of the pond a ground frost melts and buttons rise mysteriously to the earths surface, she walks on a thousand frosty buttons, crunching underfoot.

-From my imaginary story about Button Pond and a girl mesmerised by this extraordinary place I have made this installation and brought the work to Maidstone Museum.
+From my imaginary story about Button Pond and a girl mesmerised by this extraordinary place I made an installation and brought the work to Maidstone Museum.

-The pond and walk are beautiful and rare, it belongs to nature and the people of Maidstone, it is an important and unique part of our heritage.
+The pond and walk are beautiful and rare, belonging to nature and the people of Maidstone, it is an important and unique part of our heritage.
 Our lives are interwoven with the natural world we need to instinctively respect and care for nature.
 Preserving the pond is the art.

-I hope to convey the enormous pleasure making, installing and talking about the work gives me, the viewer can only imagine the wealth of that pleasure, passing materials through my hands and transforming them into something new.
-For me when a drawing medium touches the paper or my threaded needle punctures the fabric surface, everything feels better.
+From the exhibition I hoped to convey to the visitor the enormous pleasure I get from making, installing and talking about the work, that moment when materials pass through my hands and transform into something new.
+Everything feels better when a drawing medium touches the paper or my threaded needle punctures the fabric surface.

-I work with narrative and storytelling, a community such as Maidstone was dominated by manufacturing and then experienced decline, production can make close knit communities defining values, self worth and culture and people are respected for their skills.
-As an artist responding creatively to history can be transformative and reviving, my installation is acknowledging history but not attempting to re-create it.
+A community such as Maidstone was dominated by manufacturing, this can define a communities values, self worth and culture, a place where people were respected for their skills, but closure and decline in mass production can erode at this identity.
+As an artist who works with narrative and storytelling, responding creatively to history can be transformative and reviving, my exhibition acknowledges history but does not attempt to re-create it.